bmordan/chitter/readme.md

 ![enter image description here](https://pbs.twimg.com/media/Bz18gXDCUAE5bQk.jpg)

-I worked on feature branches, then merged into a development branch which synced with a live staging area on heroku.
-When everything was working, I merged development into a production branch and pushed that branch to a LIVE production site.
+I worked on feature branches, then merged into a development branch which synced with a live staging area on Heroku.
+When everything was working, I merged development branch into a production branch and pushed that branch to a LIVE site.

 ![enter image description here](http://nameless-brushlands-9997.herokuapp.com/images/DINO.svg)